BASEBALL CARDS TOPEKA KS

 By the 1930s and 1940s, the baseball card hobby had grown exponentially across America.
 In Topeka, many shops sprang up catering specifically to collectors.
 One of the earliest and most renowned was Bill’s Sport Cards, which opened in downtown Topeka in 1939.
 Bill’s helped fuel the growing passion for collecting in the region and beyond.
 They stocked the latest releases from brands like Goudey and Play Ball and also bought, sold, and traded cards themselves.

-Read also: PRICE TOPPS BASEBALL CARDS
+Read also: 2018 BOWMAN's BEST BASEBALL CARDS VALUE

 A pivotal moment for the hobby occurred in 1952 with the famous release of Topps baseball cards.
 For the first time, a single company had the exclusive license to produce cards featuring all major league players and teams.
 This standardized the modern baseball card era.
 Kids in Topeka eagerly ripped packs of the ’52 Topps set looking for stars like Mickey Mantle and Willie Mays.